 KPIs help you understand how well you are performing in relation to your strategic goals and objectives.

 In order for KPIs to be effective, they need to be measurable.

-- % of customer attrition

 - % of employee turnover

 - Rejection rate

 - Meantime to repair IT problems

 - Customer order waiting time

 - Profitability of customers by demographic segments